NMRPredict Help

 A list of identical structures (if any) found in the database is also given.
 Clicking on the list displays the details.

-• Proton Tab.
-Display the proton shifts and couplings.
+• Proton (Average)Tab.
+Displays the proton shifts and couplings from the conformer predictions.

-• H – the heavy atom number
+• C – the heavy atom number

-• # - the proton atom number
+• H - the proton atom number

-• Shift – the chemical shift for this proton
+• Shift – the chemical shift for this proton from the conformer method

 • Info – Error/ warning information.
 This includes: